hugo-hur/vaccinations-docker-compose/README.md

 # vaccinations-docker-compose
 Using docker compose to deploy webapp with nginx, postgraphile and postgresql database.
+The focus on this task was on the backend and trying out GraphQL to make queries against postgresql database.

 ## Prerequisities
 - Working docker environment on Linux system